 Suarez Navarro relaxed on the grass

-Venus Williams and Daria Kasatkina were delayed by rain at match point while the Spaniard was in the bowels of the media centre.
+Venus Williams and Daria Kasatkina were delayed by rain at match point while Suarez Navarro was in the bowels of the media centre.

-This is Suarez Navarro’s seventh Wimbledon and in reaching the fourth round it equals her best performance at the All England Club, where she lost to Petra Kvitova at the same stage in 2013.
+This is the seventh Wimbledon for Suarez Navarro and in reaching the fourth round it equals her best performance at the All England Club, where she lost to Petra Kvitova at the same stage in 2013.
 Last year however she lost to Jelena Ostapenko in the first round.

 “Last year was really bad,” she said, “I lost confidence after that match and this year was different.
 From the first week I started to play well.”